metapraveen/memodoro/README.md

-### promodoro
+### memodoro

-promodoro which keeps logs of all your promodoros.
+pomodoro with memory of old pomodoros

 #### motivation

 There are times when we wonder what I have done for the whole day or last week.
-If you are a user of promodoro technique, use this application to keep logging all your promodoros :)
+If you are a user of pomodoro technique, use this application to keep logging all your pomodoros and so you have logs of all previous tasks :)